EXECUTIVE COACHING TRAINING PROGRAMS

-Executive coaching training programs are often arranged by organisations to enable employees to excel to the next level.
-Besides hiring executives coaches from specialised organizations, there are in-house coaches as well who are trained in executive coaching.
+Organizations often arrange executive coaching training and development programs to enable employees to 5 steps excel to the next level.
+Besides hiring executive coaches from specialized organizations, there are in-house coaches as well who have expertise in executive coaching.

-In-houses coaches are preferable at times owing to a number of reasons.
-First of all, they get an opportunity to observe their clients in their day to day activities.
-This further helps the industrial psychologists in giving their statements for the executive coaching program when they have been subjected to for the same.
+In-house coaches are preferable at times owing to a number of reasons.
+First of all, they get an opportunity to observe their clients in their day-to-day activities.
+This further helps industrial psychologists in giving their statements for the executive coaching program when they have been subjected to the same.

 Furthermore, in- house coaches get the opportunity to opt for flexible timings.
-This helps the executive in coping with their day to day work pressure along with the pressure of this additional education.
+This helps the training business executive in coping with their day-to-day work pressure along with the pressure of this additional education.
 This system helps in balancing the pressure of their work life on the whole.

-Besides, this system is cost effective.
+Besides, this system is inexpensive.
 It is economically highly beneficial.
 The executive coaches are the recruits of the business firm itself in which the executives are working.

-However, there are advantages and disadvantages of every system.
+However, there are advantages and disadvantages to every system.
 Similarly, this system also has a number of disadvantages.

-The disadvantages of this system is that it seems to be slightly laid back as the coach tries to balance the schedule of the executive coaching program with the work pressure of his client.
+The disadvantages of this system are that it seems to be slightly laid back as the coach tries to balance the schedule of the executive coaching program with the work pressure of his client.
 This further increases the timing for the completion of the entire program.
-Hence, time management is not really being stressed on in most of the cases.
-Of course, there are exceptions; however this is the most probable case.
+Hence, time management is not really the focus in most cases.
+Of course, there are exceptions; however, this is the most probable cause.

-Another major disadvantage of internal coaching is that social networking is hampered.
-Executives do not get an opportunity to know other executives and gain a broader perspective from the experience of an external coach.
-This is always a good way of knowing what is going on in other companies.
+Another significant disadvantage of internal coaching is that it hinders social networking.
+Executives do not have the opportunity to meet other executives or gain a broader perspective from an external coach’s experience.
+This is an excellent way to learn about what is going on in other companies.

-- One to one coaching: This is beneficial than the other process.
-This coaching is aimed at individual coaching which is of course a priority in this competitive world.
-In this case, the individual problems and best skills are identified and they are sharpened accordingly.
-The psychology of an individual is judged at all stages of the program and the executives gain a better grooming.
+- One-on-one coaching is more beneficial than the other method.
+This coaching focuses on individual coaching, which is important in today’s competitive world.
+In this case, we identify the individual issues and sharpen them as needed.
+Organizations observe an individual’s psychology at all stages of the program, and executives receive better grooming.

-- Group coaching: Although, this is a rarely used, group coaching can be used to address aspect of teamwork.
-Group coaching can help in building cohesive teams.
-Another area where group coaching is used when the challenges and goals of coachees are similar.
-Coachees can learn from each others’ experience and understand common problems.
-The challenge with group coaching is that people might not open up in a group and that’s why we see one-to-one coaching is being more popular.
+- Group coaching: Teamwork issues can be addressed through group coaching.
+Group coaching can aid in the formation of cohesive teams.
+Another situation in which group coaching is useful is when trainees’ challenges and goals are similar.
+Trainees can learn from one another’s experiences and better understand common issues.
+The problem with group coaching is that people may not open up in a group, which is why one-on-one coaching is becoming more popular.